-The University community encourages the reporting of misconduct and crimes by complainants and witnesses.
+The University community encourages the reporting of misconduct and crimes by Complainants and witnesses.
 To encourage reporting and participation in the process, the University maintains a policy of offering parties and witnesses amnesty from minor policy violations - such as consumption of alcohol or the use of illicit drugs - related to the incident.
-A party or witness who files a report will not be subject to sanctions/disciplinary action by the University for their improper use of alcohol or drugs, unless the use of alcohol or drugs was done in furtherance of the sexual misconduct act, such as causing someone to consume an intoxicant without the recipient's knowledge and consent.
+A Complainant or witness who files a report of a violation of the Nondiscrimination policy will not be subject to sanctions/disciplinary action by the University for their improper use of alcohol or drugs provided that they are acting in good faith as a Complainant, reporter or witness to the events.
 Students and employees, whether as parties to the proceedings or as witnesses, are expected to provide truthful testimony.